Ameobea/homepage/notes/content/posts/building-realistic-rainy-window-pane-in-threejs.md

 And there you go - that's the core of the effect!

-Light is strongly refracted around the raindrops - especially around their edges - which causes light from different parts of the background scene to get pulled through and creating the cool-looking distortions.
+Light is strongly refracted around the raindrops - especially around their edges - which causes light from different parts of the background scene to get pulled through, creating the cool-looking distortions.
 It's a real testament to the power of physically-based rendering that this works as well as it does.

 ### Thickness / Thickness Map